kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/metadata_raw.md

       "strFileName": "imageArchive.21.zip",
       "fileCount": 866,
       "strDirectoryLabel": "data/image/ultrasound",
-      "strDataDescription": "This file contains an archive of Left SUPRAPAT LONG, ultrasound images (file count: 866).
+      "strDataDescription": "This file contains an archive of left anterior suprapatellar longitudinal, ultrasound images (file count: 866).
 There should only be one image per subject in this archive.
 Images are saved in lossless .png format.", "lstCatgories": [
         "data",
         "image"